 18. Banaras Blouse For Cotton Silk Sarees

 I can never get enough of cotton, be it in any form and when it comes to sarees, it’s my go-to style.
 For daytime events, I still prefer soft linen or cotton sarees while I like cotton silk or chanderi cotton for parties or bigger functions.
-A classy and simple way to style these sarees is to team it up with a cotton or banaras blouse with 3/4th sleeves and deep pot neck.
+A classy and simple way to style these sarees is to team it up with a benaras or cotton silk blouse design with 3/4th sleeves and deep pot neck.
 The banaras fabric lends just enough sheen and shimmer to the outfit.
 Style them with big jhumkas and a hair updo and a bare neck to complete this look.

 19. Half Sleeves Pattu Blouse With Sheer Design Embroidery